Our Initiatives

 Faith and Finances

 Regardless of your socioeconomic status, poor spending habits can keep an individual trapped in a vicious cycle of financial crisis.
 But we serve a God who came to redeem us and make all things new, even our relationship with money.
 CornerStone’s Faith and Finances 12-week course lays the foundation for good financial literacy by discussing money in the context of relationships, attitudes, values, and obstacles.
-Registration for the August class is open now.
+Applications open in May of 2026.

 To learn more or to apply to be a Faith and Finances participant or volunteer, go HERE.